marcelinollano/microclip/README.md

 ![Samples of Photos](https://raw.github.com/marcelinollano/microclip/master/samples.png)

 If you want something to use in a classroom probably the other design is better, you will get better images and more image quality.
 But if you want something to play around and keep on you backpack I think this could be better.

 Just download the source files under the `files` folder and customize it.

-I glued the lens to the plastic and you may have to adjust the diameter of the hole.
+I used an [Ultimaker](http://ultimaker.com) and [Cura](http://software.ultimaker.com) with the best quality setting.
+It took around 20 minutes to print and then I glued the lens to the plastic and you may have to adjust the diameter of the hole.
 If you have an iPhone 5+ I am sorry, you will have to model it yourself.
 I will not sell these either, this is just a weekend project hack.

 Have fun exploring the micro-world!